Natural heritage and land management

 Find out more about some of the projects we're involved with to enhance wildlife, connect and improve habitats and to support the land management that sustains them.

-Thanks to a £64,000 grant from the Heritage Lottery Fund (HLF), this partnership project aims to halt the dramatic decline in Turtle Dove numbers and will enable vital research and conservation work to be undertaken.
+Thanks to a £64,000 grant from The National Lottery Heritage Fund, this partnership project aims to halt the dramatic decline in Turtle Dove numbers and will enable vital research and conservation work to be undertaken.

 The pearl mussels in the River Esk are the last surviving population in Yorkshire.
 We are carrying out restoration work on the river with the help of landowners, to improve the habitat and have a captive breeding programme in the hope that we will be able to re-introduce juvenile mussels into the river.